Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 2 -> 3
-need to put it in quotes as spaces are parsed as argument seperators
+We need to put the file name in quotes as spaces are parsed as argument seperators without them.
 ```
 cat "spaces in this filename"
 ```